YuWVandy/YuWVandy2.github.io/_pages/home.md

 <h1 id="news">2022</h1>
 <ul>
+<li>[07/2022] Our paper ‘Collaboration-Aware Graph Neural Networks for Recommendation Systems’ is available <a href='https://github.com/astrazeneca/chemicalx'>here</a>.
+Check how our proposed CAGCN* achieves nearly 10% Recall@20 and 80% speed-up over LightGCN! </li>
+<li>[06/2022] Invited to serve as the sub-reviewer for NeurIPS22 </li>
 <li>[05/2022] My first author paper ‘Improving Fairness in Graph Neural Networks via Mitigating Sensitive Attribute Leakage’ is accepted at KDD’22 research track! </li>
 <li>[05/2022] Our paper 'On Structural Explanation of Bias in Graph Neural Networks' is accepted at KDD'22</li>
 <li>[05/2022] Our paper <a href="https://arxiv.org/abs/2202.05240">"ChemicalX: A Deep Learning Library for Drug Pair Scoring"</a> is accepted at KDD'22 and corresponding open-source library is available <a href='https://github.com/astrazeneca/chemicalx'>here</a></li>